 Housing costs in Albion are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Albion is a blue-collar town, with 54.02% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Albion is generally considered to be a blue-collar town.
+54.02% of the Albion workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Albion is a town of farmers, fishers, or foresters, service providers, and sales and office workers.
 There are especially a lot of people living in Albion who work in farm management occupations (54.02%), maintenance occupations (26.44%), and sales jobs (11.49%).

-A relatively large number of people in Albion telecommute to their jobs.
-Overall, about 80.46% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 80.46% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Albion is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.